preignition/program-user-guide/accessible-data/survey/share/distribute/README.md

 - **Social Share**: Quick links to share your survey directly to platforms like Facebook, Twitter, and LinkedIn.
 - **Embed Code**: An HTML snippet that allows you to embed the survey directly into your own website or blog.

+## Advanced Settings

+For custom tracking and domain masking, see [Advanced Distribution Settings](./advanced.md).

 ## Contents

 This folder contains assets for the survey distribution section.